lukerohde/flashspeak/README.md

 ## MVP Features & User Stories (Japanese)

+We are migrating from our POC in /Users/lrohde/voice-anki to a proper django app in /Users/lrohde/voice-anki/app.

 ### Voice Chat with AI Tutor
 - As a language learner, I want to practice speaking Japanese with an AI tutor
   - DONE Bootstrap-based responsive layout with main content and sidebar
   - DONE Sliding sidebar on mobile, fixed on desktop (col-md-3)
   - DONE Main content area with transcript (col-md-9)
   - DONE Footer area for active flashcard review
-  - OpenAI session creation endpoint
+  - DONE OpenAI session creation endpoint
   - Stimulus voice controller with auto-connect

 - As a learner, I want to see the conversation transcript in real-time